-On Monday, 9 September 2019, Acquia will remove the option to bypass Varnish caching over SSL on the Acquia Cloud platform.
+On Monday, 10 December 2019, Acquia will remove the option to bypass Varnish caching over SSL on the Acquia Cloud Professional platform.

 What does this mean for my application?